Freddie Hart: Late 1970s–1980s

-By 1976, Hart continued to have major hits although now his streak of Top 10s were replaced by a streak of Top 20 and Top 30 hits.
-These included "You Are The Song Inside Of Me" (1976), "That Look In Her Eyes" (1976), "Thank God She's Mine" (1977), "The Pleasure's Been All Mine" (1977), "Toe to Toe" (1978), and "Wasn't It Easy Baby" (1979).
-His last Top 10 hit came with the hit "Why Lovers Turn to Strangers" in 1977, which peaked at No. 8.
-This song was written by east Idaho based composer Bobby Fender.
+By 1976, Hart continued to have major hits, although now his streak of top 10s was replaced by a streak of top-20 and top-30 hits.
+These included "You Are the Song Inside of Me" (1976), "That Look in Her Eyes" (1976), "Thank God She's Mine" (1977), "The Pleasure's Been All Mine" (1977), "Toe to Toe" (1978), and "Wasn't It Easy Baby" (1979).
+His last top-10 hit came with "Why Lovers Turn to Strangers" in 1977, which peaked at number eight.
+This song was written by Idaho-based composer Bobby Fender.

-In 1980, Hart signed with Sunbird Records, and immediately scored a Top 20 hit with "Sure Thing" that year.
-He followed this up with three Top 40 hits in 1981.
+In 1980, Hart signed with Sunbird Records and immediately scored a top-20 hit with "Sure Thing" that year.
+He followed this up with three top-40 hits in 1981.
 This ended his days as a major country artist.
-In 1985 and 1987, he had a couple of minor hits on El Dorado and 5th Avenue Records, with his last hit being "The Best Love I Never Had" in 1987 peaking at No. 77.
+In 1985 and 1987, he had a couple of minor hits on El Dorado and 5th Avenue Records, with his last hit being "The Best Love I Never Had" in 1987 peaking at number 77.

 Later years and death

-In 2001, Hart was inducted into the Alabama Music Hall of Fame A few years later, Phenix City declared a major east-west street Freddie Hart Parkway in his honor.
+In 2001, Hart was inducted into the Alabama Music Hall of Fame.
+A few years later, Phenix City declared a major east–west street Freddie Hart Parkway in his honor.

-Hart released a handful of new albums on CD, showcasing his passion for gospel music, patriotism and the traditional country sound that originally made him famous.
+Hart released a handful of new albums on CDs, showcasing his passion for gospel music, patriotism, and the traditional country sound that originally made him famous.
 These albums prompted him to selectively tour and perform concerts around the world.
-Hart retained a large following in Europe and the U.S., performing at music festivals, universities, churches and industry events.
+Hart retained a large following in Europe and the U.S., performing at music festivals, universities, churches, and industry events.

 Hart continued to write and record gospel music during the 2000s.
-He received numerous awards and had several number one songs in the gospel field.
-In 2004 he was inducted into the Nashville Songwriter's Hall Of Fame.
-In 2017 he performed in Pigeon Forge Tennessee and received the Hall Of Fame award from the North American Country Music Associations International.
-His final performance was in March 2018 on the Ernest Tubb Midnite Jamboree as a special guest to David Frizzell.
+He received numerous awards and had several number-one songs in the gospel field.
+In 2004, he was inducted into the Nashville Songwriter's Hall of Fame.
+In 2017, he performed in Pigeon Forge, Tennessee, and received the Hall of Fame award from the North American Country Music Associations International.
+His final performance was in March 2018 on the Ernest Tubb Midnite Jamboree as a special guest of David Frizzell's.
 Hart sang a new song he had written and just recorded about Lefty Frizzell, titled simply "Lefty".
-In April 2018, Hart recorded his final album titled God Bless You.
+In April 2018, Hart recorded his final album, titled God Bless You.
 The project, produced by David Frizzell, contains 11 newly written gospel songs and a remake of his signature song "Easy Loving".
 The album was released in late 2018.

-Hart died as a result of pneumonia on October 27, 2018 in Burbank, California.
+Hart died as a result of pneumonia on October 27, 2018, in Burbank, California.